 The next picture below shows another kid mohair coat I have made for a client.
-The coat isn’t finished, nor is it pressed off in this picture.
 This cloth is a lovely chocolate-brown colour and is finished with a brown velvet top collar.
 The velvet is from Scabal.
 This coat has a classic one button front complimented with beautiful real horn buttons on the front and at the cuff.
 The pockets are slanted, and this coat was 1970’s inspired so has a good belly to the lapel and a fish mouth lapel.

 The next picture shows the true colour of the chocolate-brown mohair cloth of the coat above.
 This picture also shows one of the lapels before I baste it onto the coat to make the fronts, it has a ‘snowflake’ pattern kimono silk through the body of the coat for a truly individual touch.
 You can also see that I have made one of the inside breast pockets for the coat.
 This pocket is complimented with bartacks finished with white stitching.
 These are a style detail to just individualise the coat even more, that’s the beauty of bespoke you should be getting exactly what you want.